 I originally thought the worst.
-That Microsoft was basically doing everything they could to kick the Xbox 360 product line.
-A line which is not old enough to get a learner permit and drive in certain parts of the United States at 15 years of age.
-Brutally put it into the dirt with the hardest planned obsolescence program that was only seen from Microsoft during the Original Xbox.
-However, if you start googling “Windows 10 build 2004 unknown device” you suddenly find yourself in the company of other users then just a cheap-ass Chinese knock-off product.
-Users with wi-fi adapters, video cards all getting the same issue.
+That Microsoft was basically doing everything it could to kick the Xbox 360 product line.
+A line that is not old enough to get a learner permit and drive in certain parts of the United States at 15 years of age.
+Brutally put it into the dirt with the hardest planned obsolescence program that was only seen by Microsoft during the Original Xbox.
+However, if you start googling “Windows 10 build 2004 unknown device” you suddenly find yourself in the company of other users than just a cheap-ass Chinese knock-off product.
+Users with wi-fi adapters, and video cards are all getting the same issue.

-Which at this point of realization it may not be Malice that Microsoft was going for but straight up incompetence.
-That instead of including the entire driver-tree into their kernel they simply ‘skipped’ a few libraries .
+At this point of realization, it may not be Malice that Microsoft was going for but straight-up incompetence.
+That instead of including the entire driver tree into their kernel they simply ‘skipped’ a few libraries.
 Especially if you have to choose which driver to use!
 Or perhaps it’s not incompetence.
 That Microsoft views older hardware as a security threat and must be eliminated.
 To wipe the playing field as it were of hardware so they don’t have to constantly see a report from it similar to how Microsoft made a fake ADB driver for the Ouya console.

 Combine this with Microsoft discontinuing support for Windows 7 and it does feel like they’re corralling all of their end-users into a miserable situation.
 Where else would you go for the latest gaming experience?
 Linux?
 Mac?
 I suppose if everyone had a backbone and left for one of those operating systems then yes.
 The gaming community just doesn’t have that kind of fortitude.

-As of June 02, 2020 most of my PC’s have not gone to build 2004, most are still sitting at 1908.
-However, the problem is a lot of people are making the jump by joining the microsoft partner program and getting the latest build of Windows 10 thinking it will be bigger and better then before.
-Because of 5, 10, 40 responses all of the screaming that my tutorial does not work.
+As of June 02, 2020, most of my PCs have not gone to build since 2004, most are still sitting at 1908.
+However, the problem is a lot of people are making the jump by joining the Microsoft partner program and getting the latest build of Windows 10 thinking it will be bigger and better than before.
+Because of 5, 10, and 40 responses all of the screaming that my tutorial does not work.
 I went to work by making a garbage account on Microsoft and giving them all of the information of a computer that has nothing in order to get build 2004 installed.

 A lot of users simply went through my tutorial again on the Xbox 360 adapter driver installation.
 By choosing which driver to use for this unknown device.

-Windows even gives you the rare fleeting hope that it installed successfully just like build 1908.
+Windows even gives you the rare fleeting hope that it was installed successfully just like Build 1908.

 This is bullshit.
 Because Windows gives the user an option to go out and find the driver yourself.
-It in fact does not complain if its a different driver so long as it has its EV cert digital certificate valid.
+It in fact does not complain if it’s a different driver so long as it has its EV cert digital certificate valid.
 If device selection is now useless is Windows 2004 what the hell is the point Microsoft?
-This is flat out bad OS design.
+This is a flat-out bad OS design.

-The first thing we are going to do is go into Windows power shell.
-Or you can type CMD to get to command prompt so long as in both cases you are in this command promt as an administrator.
-Otherwise these commands will not work.
+The first thing we are going to do is go into the Windows power shell.
+Or you can type CMD to get to the command prompt so long as in both cases you are in this command prompt as an administrator.
+Otherwise, these commands will not work.

 type in the following.